juijayati/map_cici_django/README.md

 # map_cici_django
-A simple website designed using Leaflet and Django - for CICI Lab, LSU
+An website to visualize real-time construction activities, designed using Leaflet and Django - for CICI Lab, LSU